OliverCodez/odop-mwcalculator/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 It should also be possible to
-confirm that Force_1 is in Free status, confirm that the constraint L_Stroke MIN is enabled with a greater-than-zero constraint level and then use the Search feature (menu Action : Search or Search button).
+confirm that Force_1 is in Free status, confirm that the constraint Length_of_Stroke MIN is enabled with a greater-than-zero constraint level and then use the Search feature (menu Action : Search or Search button).

 See also: